 In the second year, you are integrated directly into both the categorical psychiatry residency and the child psychiatry fellowship, each for six-month intervals.

-In adult psychiatry, you have six four-week blocks with two weeks of vacation.
-During the half year, you have one block in the psychiatry emergency room, one block on the inpatient geriatric psychiatry unit, and four blocks on the general psychiatric in-patient units.
+In adult psychiatry, you will have six weeks in the psychiatry emergency room, six weeks on the inpatient geriatric psychiatry unit, ten weeks on the general psychiatric inpatient unit, two weeks on neuroradiology and two weeks of vacation.

 As in the first year, residents continue to participate in pediatric continuity clinic, attending clinic one half day a week during the entirety of the second year.